JonCooperWorks/wgrpcd/cmd/example/README.md

   -wgrpcd-address string
         -wgrpcd-address is the wgrpcd gRPC server on localhost.
 It must be running to run this program. (default "localhost:15002")
   -wireguard-interface string
-        -device name is the name of the wireguard interface. (default "wg0")
+        -wireguard-interface is the name of the wireguard interface. (default "wg0")
 ```